 You may also like other vada recipes, try them at home and enjoy.

 Note: You could make plain vada's as well incase you want to use them for the dahi vada's.
 In this case, spoon the vada mixture which has salt into the pan and cook the same way as above.
 And follow he steps for the dahi vada process.

-- 1/2 cup finely chopped cabbage
+- 1/2 cup Cabbage (Patta Gobi/ Muttaikose) , finely chopped

-- 1/2 cup finely chopped onions
+- 1/2 cup Onions , finely chopped

 - 1 teaspoon Ginger , finely chopped

-Salt to taste
+- Salt , to taste

-Directions for Cabbage Onion Vada Recipe
+How to make Cabbage Onion Vada Recipe

 Add the chopped cabbage, onions, green chillies and coriander leaves and mix into the ground urad dal paste.
 Check the salt and spice levels to see if your would like to adjust to suit your taste.

 You will notice the top part of the vada getting cooked.
 At this point you could add another drop of oil and then using a tiny flat spoon gently flip the vada so it can get cooked from the other side and crip as well.
-When you insert the back of the spoon or a knife in the center it should come out clean - this the test to check whether it is hass been cooked.
+When you insert the back of the spoon or a knife in the center it should come out clean - this the test to check whether it is has been cooked.
 Continue the same process with the remaining vada batter and enjoy the healthy version of the vada's

-Hi there!
-This is my chance to talk to you as a founder of Archana's Kitchen.
-First, we love creating recipes keeping you in mind.
-At Archana's Kitchen we try to keep recipes simple, smart and seasonal without additives and preservatives.
-I hope you enjoy cooking recipes from our website where the sole effort is to make cooking simple for you.
+Archana Doshi is the founder of Archana's Kitchen.
+Archana launched Archana's Kitchen in 2007 as a way to keep track of her and family's recipes, and along the way grew it into one of the most popular cooking websites in the world.
+Archana is dedicated to helping home cooks be successful in the kitchen.
+Archana says "I hope you enjoy cooking recipes from my website where the sole effort is to make cooking simple for you.
 When you try out one of our recipes, we are longing to hear back from you.
-Do take your time to come back and share your comments, as your feedback means a lot to us.www.archanaskitchen.com
+Do take your time to come back and share your comments, as your feedback means a lot to me"